Codennnn/Green-Wall/README.md

 This project uses the [GitHub API](https://docs.github.com/en/graphql) to fetch data, so you need a personal access token for authentication.
 For more information, see "[Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) ."

-After creating personal access token, create a file named `.env.local` at the top of this project, paste the token into it.
+After creating personal access token, create a file named `.env.local` at the top of this project, then paste the token into it.

 ```sh
 # .env.local